Baking With Kids

 Back to Top

-Spatial perception and planning skills are also boosted when your child has to cut out cookies.
+Spatial reasoning skills can be used when your child has to cut out cookies.

-working on spatial perception with cookie cutters and doughSpatial perception with cookie dough
+working on spatial perception with cookie cutters and doughSpatial reasoning with cookie dough

 Back to Top